phipsgabler/probability-ir/README.md

 What I propose with the "probabilistic IR" kind of turns around the way  things are constructed right now in all the Julia approaches I've seen.
 Instead of starting from your sampling function/generative function/model, which is evaluated to get out graphs from it, you start from a representation of the model that already is "graphical", and derive evaluators from it.
 And if that representation looks like Julia IR, it doesn't matter whether the model is dynamic -- you always work on a fixed, full program.

+The advantage of this kind of approach, besides solving "compiler domain" problems like the ones I mentioned above, is that it provides a different kind of common abstraction for PPLs.
+Often, people are writing "bridge code" to allow PPL interaction: there is invented a common interface that multiple PPL systems can be fit under, and then models in each can be used from within the other at evaluation.
+This is due to the lack of division of a system into an evalator and a model specification part (DynamicPPL is supposed to be a factored out model system, but currently way too specialized to Turing).
+I believe that this is in many cases more feasible and general than defining a common interface for evaluators: the latter tend to assume much more about the internals, while model syntax is essentially fixed: the notation of random variables used in model specification by hand, extended through general Julia syntax.

 I think this is feasible also from the end-user perspective, because there is a difference between AD and PPL-DSLs: you can't expect every writer of a mathematical function to anticipate it being used in AD code by marking it as `@differentiable` or whatever.
 But you _can_ expect that from the writer of a probabilistic model, because non-standard evaluation in some form is inherently part of the whole probabilistic programming approach.